brianwachira/ti-react-test/README.md

 # React Test

-> This is an assessment to test the fundamentals of react, which include
+> This is an assessment to test the fundamentals of react, which include but are not limited to :
 - State
 - Store
 - Reducers